kgateway-dev/community/CONTRIBUTOR_LADDER.md

 An Organization Member must meet the responsibilities and has the requirements of a Contributor, plus:

 * Responsibilities include:
-    * Continues to contribute regularly, as demonstrated by having at least 3 GitHub contributions per year, as shown by Devstats.
+    * Continues to contribute regularly, as demonstrated by having at least 3 GitHub contributions per year, as shown by [devstats](https://devstats.cncf.io/).
 * Requirements:
     * Must have successful contributions to the project, including at least one merged PR.
     * Must be member of the #kgateway channel on the [CNCF Slack](https://slack.cncf.io).